How does Landed measure impact?

 How Can We Make Sense of This All?

 At Landed, we’ve created a Student Achievement Impact Score (SAIS).
-We take all of the educators that use Landed and ask them if they would have left their school without down payment support.
+We take all of the educators that use Landed and ask them if they would have left their school without our down payment program.
 Then, for every year that we help them stay, we estimate how that translates to improved student achievement.
 So far, the results are encouraging, but we’ll need a few more years of data before we can confidently say how much better off students are as a result of down payment assistance programs.

 Other Impact Measures